farzadab/farzadab.github.io/index.md

 #   _MSc Student at UBC_
 ---

-I'm a machine learning engineer and I'm on the job market now!\\
+I'm a machine learning researcher/scientist at Apple working on Computer Vision and Efficient Learning.
-Here's my resume:
-<a href="/assets/resume.pdf" title="Resume"><i class="mdi mdi-36px mdi-file-pdf"></i></a>

-I recently finished my MSc in the [department of Computer Science](http://cs.ubc.ca/) at the University of British Columbia studying Reinforcement Learning under supervision of [Prof. Michiel van de Panne](http://cs.ubc.ca/~van/).\\
+I finished my MSc in the [department of Computer Science](http://cs.ubc.ca/) at the University of British Columbia studying Reinforcement Learning under supervision of [Prof. Michiel van de Panne](http://cs.ubc.ca/~van/).\\
 I like exploring new stuff and learning everything that comes my way!

 <div style="display: flex; justify-content: center">